SonicJobs Logo

 • One of

-• Bachelor’s degree and 4+ years experience
+• Bachelor’s degree with 4+ years of relevant industry experience

-• Master’s degree and 2+ years experience
+• Master’s degree with 2+ years of relevant industry experience

-• PhD and 0+ years experience
+• PhD and 0+ years of industry experience

 • Expertise with Python